mbouadeus/news-headline-event-linking/README.md

-# An Evaluation Framework for Linking News Headlines to Event Concepts in a Knowledge Graph
+# An Evaluation Framework for Mapping News Headlines to Event Classes in a Knowledge Graph

 This repository contains a curated news event linking dataset, output data from our event linking methods, an evaluation script, and the evaluation results for our linking methods.